UAS Night Operations

 Night operations may be authorized under a waiver to 14CFR§107.29 or by Certificate of Authorization or Waiver granted to a public agency.
 In such circumstances the Federal Aviation Administration may require specific training in night operations.

-Night operations under Section 336 or part 101 fall under the Guidelines of “a community based organization” which is designated to be the Academy of Model Aeronautics, under conditions of “complete illumination” of the UAS or remote aircraft, and as such do not involve actual “night flying”.
+Night operations under the new Section 349 falls under the Guidelines of “a community based organization” which is designated to be the Academy of Model Aeronautics, under conditions of “complete illumination” of the UAS or remote aircraft, and as such do not involve actual “night flying”.

 The objective of this training program is to present the physiological effects associated with night flying, as well as mission planning considerations for night operations.